New Cross, Lewisham

 Much of the Victorian housing has been subdivided into flats, many of which are now occupied by Goldsmiths’ students.
 Other houses were replaced in the 1970s by council estates and by the 15-acre Fordham Park.

 Over the second half of the 20th century many black people settled in New Cross, at first mainly from the Caribbean but later increasingly of African origin.
-The number of black or black British residents now exceeds the number of white British residents, who accounted for 27 per cent of the ward’s population at the 2011 census.
+The number of black or black British residents now exceeds the number of white British residents, who accounted for 27 per cent of the ward’s population at the last census.

-In 1981 14 black youngsters died in a fire during a house party in New Cross Road.
+In 1981 fourteen black youngsters died in a fire during a house party in New Cross Road.
 The police repeatedly rejected the possibility of a racist arson attack and 15,000 people marched through London to protest.
 The families held the 25th and final annual memorial service in 2006, having decided to focus on private remembrance and key anniversaries in the future.
-The Mayor of Lewisham has founded a commemorative bursary scheme in conjunction with Goldsmiths.
+The mayor of Lewisham has founded a commemorative bursary scheme in conjunction with Goldsmiths.

 Carter USM’s ‘The Only Living Boy in New Cross’ was a top ten hit in 1992.